 At Orlando Heart Specialists we believe that today’s clinical trials provide the foundation for tomorrow’s clinical practice.
-We opened our research facility, Research One, in 2010 to assist our practice in providing access to cutting edge, academically focused “state of the art”, care and technologies to our patients.
+Certified Physician Investigator Group (CPIG), our clinical research devision, opened in 2010 to assist our practice in providing access to cutting edge, academically focused “state of the art” care and technologies to our patients, who otherwise would not have access to potentially life saving medications outside of large academic institutions.
 We participate in clinical trials that are patient focused and provide access to important new drugs and devices that help improve quality of life and survival in patients with cardiovascular disease.

-Our patients are offered a variety of research opportunities that are aimed at understanding and improving upon existing treatments.
-Participation in clinical research is always voluntary.
+Interested patients have access to a variety of phase 3 clinical research trials that are aimed at understanding and improving upon existing treatments.
+Participation in clinical trials is always voluntary.
 Declining a research study will never impact the care provided to our patients in any way.

 Ongoing Clinical Trials